marcosantoriello/PTEH-Smart-Security-Agent/README.md

 5. **ChromaDB single-node**: RAG database not distributed
 6. **No adversarial testing**: Resilience to prompt injection or model poisoning not evaluated

-**⚠️ DO NOT DEPLOY IN PRODUCTION ENVIRONMENTS**
-This system is designed for research and educational purposes only.

 ## 📄 License